Illustration by Riccardo Vecchio

 542 St. Clair Ave.
 W., (416) 658-9445

 “The name says it all: authentic Jamaican cuisine at a great price,” says Samuelsson of this downhome, often-jammed little spot known for its spicy jerk chicken and stewed oxtail with rice and peas.
 “I love Jamaican food, and we have a large Jamaican population in Harlem, where I live.”

 “Toronto has a huge Portuguese community.
-This is a nice place to get that flavor in an elegant setting,” he says.
+Chiado is a nice place to get that flavor in an elegant setting,” he says.
 “The chef, Albino Silva, serves contemporary versions of Portuguese classics.
 I’d recommend any of the seafood dishes, since they fly in fish from the Azores daily.”
 Desserts, including a caramel-glazed flan with white chocolate and citrus fruits, “are presented like art.”